Socapexxx/xLyrics/README.md

 target is layer 1 / clip 1.
 Resolume → Preferences → OSC must be enabled
 (default port 7000).

+You can add more than one clip for different looks, and choose to "re-trigger" the clip.
+This is useful for one-shot style effects.

+## OSC
+OSC Control is available.
+You can configure it in the network tab.
+Currently only control over basic tasks is possible, but it should get you by.

+You can use Companion to control xLyrics using the "Generic OSC" plugin.
+Simply use the send string action, and leave value empty.
 ## Configuration

 `config.json` is generated at the project root the first time you save settings.
 It is gitignored by default — your sections, outputs, and OSC config stay on your machine.

+## Disclaimer
+This is basically all vibe coded.
+My testing shows that its pretty stable.
+I've only tested on macos thus far.

 ## License